Reshape What's Possible for Boston's Streets

 No two days are the same - and that’s what we love about it!
 You join a team of passionate, dedicated professionals who care deeply about what we do and the change we can make.
 And, you get to be a key part of Mayor Wu’s administration, helping carry out the policies of one of the leading Green New Deal Mayors in the country.
 Fill out an interest form today!What is the timeline for filling these jobs?

-We will start interviewing candidates a few weeks after the jobs are posted.
+We will start interviewing selected candidates a few weeks after receiving applications.

 Yes!
 Feel free to apply to all the positions that interest you and you meet the minimum qualifications.Do I have to live in Boston?